 MASON FAMILY CONNECTION

-Everything you need to make the most of your Mason Family experience is located within the Mason Family Connection.
-This platform provides a space for you to find your community within our larger family community, allows you to customize the content and frequency you receive updates, and much more.
+Everything needed to make the most of your experience is within the Mason Family Connection at gmu.campusesp.com.
+Find your community within our larger family network, customize the content and frequency you receive updates, and more.